codership/documentation/galeracluster/source/index.rst

 The result is a high-availability solution that is both robust in terms of data integrity and high-performance with instant failovers.

-.. rubric:: What's New in Galera Cluster 4.x?
-.. _`whats-new`:

-With the latest release of Galera Cluster in the 4.x branch, a number of new features are now available to you, including,

-- **Non-Blocking Operations** When performing DDL statements that update, analyze or optimize tables, you can now use the Non-Blocking Operation online schema upgrade method.
-Unlike other methods, this allows you to update the cluster schema without blocking reads on the nodes.

-  For more information, see :ref:`Non-Blocking Operations <nbo>`.

 .. rubric:: Cloud Implementations with Galera Cluster
 .. _`Galera Cluster Cloud Implementations`: